Gastd/turtlebot3_hospital_sim/README.md

 ## Run the Simulation
-The Simulation uses the well known Gazebo Simulated that is shiped with ROS.
+The Simulation uses the well known Gazebo Simulated that is shipped with ROS.

 * Before running the simulation, you must install the turtlebot3 packages.